Kamasutra (manga): Plot

-By this time, Prof. Aikawa, Yakko, Shakti, Yukari and Hige manages to get all of them back from Shambhala to Earth using the Boat of Garuda with the help of the Sex Grail.
-As they return, Prof. Aikawa's group saw the two Sacred Egg, the one fall into a river and Ryu released while Surya still inside the other, floating in the sky.
-Surya lying in fetal position to eternal sleep, fulfilled her promises with him, as a result, the Sacred Egg gets smaller and attaches itself into the grail.
-Afterward, the next day, the Sex Grail and the Sacred Egg now is then returned to its original place, with Surya (and Ryu's DNA) inside and sealed into the sculpture, while Ryu and his group leave from India and returned to Japan in safely.
+By this time, Prof. Aikawa, Yakko, Shakti, Yukari, and Hige manage to get all of them back from Shambhala to Earth using the Boat of Garuda with the help of the Sex Grail.
+As they return, Prof. Aikawa's group sees the two Sacred Eggs fall on Earth, one falling into a river where Ryu is released while Surya is still inside the other, floating in the sky.
+Surya fulfills his promise to him as the Sacred Egg gets smaller and attaches itself to the Grail.
+Afterward, the next day, the Sex Grail and the Sacred Egg are now is then returned to their original place and sealed into the sculpture, while Ryu and his group leave India and return to Japan safely.